qiao77/Hazard-Text-Catering/README.md

 # Hazard-Text-Catering
-hazard text for catering enterprises
+Hazard text for catering enterprises.
-Please acknowledge this article if the dataset is used
+Please acknowledge this article if the dataset is used.